 In the 1940s, the idea was still fairly new, and Volvo’s 444 was created during the war for an environment of predicted austerity.
 Making it lighter, smaller, and more frugal than previous Volvos (many of which were basically scaled-down American cars) was a priority.
 But after the war, there were more niches that Volvo wanted to cover, and it was hard to alter the 444 to suit without greatly increasing the price.

 Volvo’s answer to the quandary of what to do about additional bodies was to take an evolutionary step backward.
 The Duett shares the 444’s basic styling, front clip, engines, and front suspension; but underneath it’s a conventional body-on-frame machine.

 The Duett did not bow until 1953, but the body-on-frame configuration came earlier.
 Called the Volvo 445, it was at first available as a blank canvas chassis for specialist bodies.
-When Göteborg noticed that many of these bodies were being used for family wagons, it decided to get into the act on its own, begetting a long line of utilitarian Volvo wagons.
+When Göteborg noticed that many of these bodies were being used for family wagons, it decided to get in on the action.

 Creating the Volvo 444

 A spinoff of Swedish ball bearing manufacturer SKF, Volvo cars was started on the initiative of SKF’s sales boss Assar Gabrielsson and an engineer friend he’d made in the early 1920s, Gustaf Larson.
 The project dated back to 1922, but Volvo only became a company in 1926 after SKF’s upper management was convinced by the prototype Gabrielsson had paid for on the down-low, designed by Larson and others including Jan Smith.